mschlenker/checkmk-snippets/mkp/hellobakery/README.md

 # Hello bakery!

+> [!WARNING]
+> This example uses an API that was replaced in Checkmk 2.3.0 and will be completely disabled in Checkmk 2.4.0.
+> Use this example only to compare with the new examples as a porting aid.
+> The new examples have been moved to [the Checkmk docs repo](https://github.com/Checkmk/checkmk-docs/tree/master/examples/bakery_api).
+> Furthermore "Hello world" and "Hello bakery" have been merged again.

 This example extends the "Hello world!" example with bakery configuration to showcase how plugins can access the bakery API for easier distribution of agent checks and their configuration.